About the Game Reviews

 2. Do you get paid to review the games on this site?

 I never take a monetary payment for a review and sending me a free copy doesn’t not guarantee a review — I have to like it.
 If I don’t like the game it gets donated to a local library, school, park district or community group.
-Additionally, a large portion of the games that get reviewed are donated because I just don’t have the space to keep them.
+Additionally, a large portion of the games that get reviewed are donated because I like spreading the love!

 3. You said you’re a toy/game inventor.
 How does that affect your reviews?